keepcosmos/beanmother/README.md

 Currently, `FakerScriptRunner` and `SeqenceScriptRunner` are registered as a default.

 * `FakerScriptRunner` works with `faker` namespace. the script runner is implemented by [java-faker](https://github.com/DiUS/java-faker). you can find a usage of java-faker in [document](http://dius.github.io/java-faker/apidocs/index.html).
-If a method has no arguments, you can ignore parentheses. for example,
+If a method has no arguments, you can ignore parentheses.
+For example,

 ```yaml
 beer: